* Check out our full guide to Animal Units to learn how to select the default unit for your operation.

 The Grazing plan can be updated at any time, or each time livestock are moved from paddock to paddock.
 Avoid overgrazing by entering Feed on Offer (FOO), Pasture growth rates, supplementary feed, Animal Unit Rating and your Target Minimum FOO.

 Create a Grazing Plan when moving livestock to a new paddock.
-Fill out the required details, press Save to finalise your changes.
+Click NEXT to fill out the required details, press Save to finalise your movement.

 Make sure you check out our article on Feed on Offer to learn how to quickly and easily update FOO, Pasture Growth Rates and Minimum FOO.